Gemi-Games/QMap2Unity/README.md

-# QMap2Unity
+# QMap2Unity converter

-* Still under construction
+# Still under construction

 A Unity engine extension that converts Quake style *.map files into mesh, collider and entity objects for use in a Unity scene.